ChilliCream/graphql-workshop/docs/4-understanding-middleware.md

 ## Middleware order

 The following diagram shows the complete field request pipeline with filtering and pagination.
-You can see how, existing middleware are ordered.
+You can see how, existing middlewares are ordered.
 You have full control over how to order middleware or inject new custom middleware as necessary for your scenarios.

 ![Middleware Flow](images/20-middleware-flow.png)